 Learning outcomesOne completion of this unit, students will be able to:

-4. demonstrate skills and experience in the production of long form journalism across different media platforms - print, audio, video and digital;
+4. Demonstrate skills and experience in the production of long form journalism across different media platforms - print, audio, video and digital; and

 Graduate attributes1.
 UC graduates are professional - communicate effectively